OpenSenseNova/SenseNova-SI/README.md

 ## Overview
-Despite remarkable progress, leading multimodal models still exhibit notable deficiencies in spatial intelligence: the ability to make metric estimations, understand spatial relationships, handle viewpoint changes, and integrate information across complex scenes.
+Despite remarkable progress, multimodal foundation models still exhibit surprising deficiencies in spatial intelligence.
-We take a scaling perspective: constructing and curating a large-scale, comprehensive collection of spatial intelligence data, and through continued training on powerful multimodal foundations, cultivating multi-faceted spatial understanding within the SenseNova-SI family of models.
+In this work, we explore scaling up multimodal foundation models to cultivate spatial intelligence within the **SenseNova-SI family**, built upon established multimodal foundations including visual understanding models (i.e., Qwen3-VL and InternVL3) and unified understanding and generation models (i.e., Bagel).
+We take a principled approach to constructing high-performing and robust spatial intelligence by systematically curating SenseNova-SI-8M: eight million diverse data samples under a rigorous taxonomy of spatial capabilities.
+SenseNova-SI demonstrates unprecedented performance across a broad range of spatial intelligence benchmarks: 68.7% on VSI-Bench, 43.3% on MMSI, 85.6% on MindCube, 54.6% on ViewSpatial, and 50.1% on SITE, while maintaining strong general multimodal understanding (e.g., 84.9% on MMBench-En).
+More importantly, we analyze the impact of data scaling, discuss early signs of emergent generalization capabilities enabled by diverse data training, analyze the risk of overfitting and language shortcuts, present a preliminary study on spatial chain-of-thought reasoning, and validate the potential downstream application.
+SenseNova-SI is an ongoing project, and this report will be updated continuously.
+All newly trained multimodal foundation models are publicly released to facilitate further research in this direction.
 *In the future, SenseNova-SI will be integrated with larger-scale in-house models.*

 ## Release Information